Register Now for TOMODACHI Industry Insights Revisited COVID-19 Era Talks: Education Industry

 - Time: 10:00am-11:00am/JST (doors open at 9:50am)

-- Format: Online (Zoom Webinar) — Link will be emailed to those who register
+- Format: Online (Zoom Webinar)

-- Language: Japanese with English simultaneous translation
+- Language: Japanese (with English simultaneous translation)

 – Noriko Kadonome (Program Manager, DO-IT Japan, University of Tokyo)

 Noriko Kadonome works at the Nakamura-Kondo Laboratory at the University of Tokyo’s Research Center for Advanced Science and Technology (RCAST).
 She organizes the DO-IT Japan Program as a Project Manager.
 She offers a year-long program to support students with disabilities by advocating and assessing them to get reasonable accommodation in their educational field.
 Her mission is to support the security of the educational rights of children with disabilities.
 Noriko aims to redefine the essential activities of the program and expand DO-IT Japan to serve more children throughout Japan.